ronakupadhyaya/Horizons-week-01/day3/1_dinosaur.md

 ## 1. Implementing Dinosaur

 First off, you're going to be creating the `Dinosaur` object!
-Up until now, you've been implementing this we've designed for you.
-However, now you ave the freedom to make your own design choices.
+Up until now, you've been implementing things we've designed for you.
+However, now you have the freedom to make your own design choices.
 What kind of properties should our `Dinosaur` object have?
 Methods?
-Here are thingss we know for sure:
+Here are things we know for sure:

 + We want to track the `position` of the `Dinosaur`, so that we can draw it and determine if an obstacle has hit it
 + We want to write a `jump` mechanism so that the `Dinosaur` position changes vertically when that function is called